Piano Sonata No. 29 (Beethoven): III. Adagio sostenuto

-The ternary-form slow movement, centred on F♯ minor, has been called, among other things, a "mausoleum of collective sorrow", and is notable for its ethereality and great length as a slow movement (e.g. Wilhelm Kempff played for approximately 16 minutes and Christoph Eschenbach 25 minutes) that finally ends with a Picardy third.
-Paul Bekker called the movement "the apotheosis of pain, of that deep sorrow for which there is no remedy, and which finds expression not in passionate outpourings, but in the immeasurable stillness of utter woe".
+The slow movement is centred on F♯ minor, which is a third interval down from the B♭ major key of the first two movements.
+It is Beethoven's longest slow movement (e.g. Wilhelm Kempff played for approximately 16 minutes and Christoph Eschenbach 25 minutes).
+The movement has been called, among other things, a "mausoleum of collective sorrow", Paul Bekker called the movement "the apotheosis of pain, of that deep sorrow for which there is no remedy, and which finds expression not in passionate outpourings, but in the immeasurable stillness of utter woe".
 Wilhelm Kempff described it as "the most magnificent monologue Beethoven ever wrote".